The 2024 AES New York Student Recording Competition

 Important Notes

-• All decisions by the Chair of the Recording Competition are final.
+• All decisions by the Director of the Recording Competition are final.

 • Adherence to guidelines is essential to avoid disqualification.